ECP-WarpX/WarpX/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us reproduce your problem.
+about: Found a bug?
+Let us know.
 title: ''
 labels: [bug]
 assignees: ''

 ---

-**Describe the bug**
+**What bug did you find?**
 A clear and concise description of what the bug is.

-**To Reproduce**
+**How to reproduce the bug**
+Please provide (if available):
-Please share your WarpX inputs files or PICMI Python files here.
+- WarpX inputs files
+- PICMI Python files
-You can drag-and-drop files into this form or zip up larger collections of files, e.g., including analysis scripts to reproduce your problem.
+- Python post-processing scripts

-Please minimize your inputs/scripts to be concise and focused on your issue.
+Please minimize your inputs/scripts to be concise and focused on the issue.
-For instance, make the simulation scripts very small and fast to run, whenever possible.
+For instance, make the simulation scripts as small and fast to run as possible.

-**Expected behavior**
+**What behavior did you expect?**
 A clear and concise description of what you expected to happen.

+**Tell us about your software environment**
+- operating system: [name and version]
+- version of WarpX: [e.g., latest, 24.09, etc.]
+- installed WarpX via: [e.g., conda-forge, spack, pip, brew, from source, module system, etc.]
+- HPC machine: [Are you running on an HPC cluster?
+We might support it already: https://warpx.readthedocs.io/en/latest/install/hpc.html]
+- other relevant dependency names and versions

+**Additional information**
+If applicable, please add other info to help explain the issue.

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+If applicable, please add screenshots to help explain the issue.

-**Software Environment**
-- version of WarpX: [YY.MM]
-- installed WarpX via: [conda-forge, spack, pip, brew, from source, module system, ...]
-- operating system: [name and version]
-- machine: [Are you running on a public cluster?
-It's likely we compute on it as well!]
-- name and version of Python implementation: [e.g. CPython 3.12]

-**Additional context**
-Add any other context about the problem here.